 The trail from Lobuche follows the grassy ablation valley with great views of Pumori then crosses tributary glaciers to reach the dry lake bed of Gorakshep.
 After having a lunch, we then climb the 5545m Kala Patthar for incredible view of Khumbu ice fall and Everest base camp.
 Return to Gorak shep for stay overnight.

 Today we trek along the Khumbu glacier.
 Cross the adventure pass to reach Kongmala hilltop.
-Kongmala pass is located at an altitude in (5,535m/17,445 feet) above sea level, offers amazing Himalayan scenery of complete Khumbu valley.
+Kongmala pass is located at an altitude in 5,535m or 17,445 feet above the sea level.
+The pass offers amazing Himalayan scenery of complete Khumbu valley.
 The trail after the Kongma la summit is downhill walking to get next destination to Chhukung village.

 Today is acclimatization day, so go for Chukung ridge hiking.
 However, if you are willing to hike than Chhukung Ri will be an idle place.
 Chhukung Ri is a little peak located directly above the Chhukung village.
 The climb to Chhukung Ri involves some easy scrambling near the summit.
 As you are on a summit, you will have a fantastic view of Ama Dablam and Amphu Labsa peaks.
 We descend back to Chhukung to spend overnight.